syncfusion-content/maui-docs/MAUI/Expander/Getting-Started.md

 # Getting Started with .NET MAUI Expander (SfExpander)

 The `.NET MAUI Expander` control provides a way to expand and collapse when tapping a header.
-This section provides a quick overview of working with the `SfExpander` for .NET MAUI.
+This section briefly overviews working with the `SfExpander` for .NET MAUI.
 It covers the minimal features that you need to know to get started with the Expander.

 ## Creating an application using the .NET MAUI Expander

  1. Create a new .NET MAUI application in Visual Studio.
  2. Syncfusion .NET MAUI components are available on [nuget.org](https://www.nuget.org/).
-To add SfExpander to your project, open the NuGet package manager in Visual Studio, search for Syncfusion.Maui.Expander and install it.
+To add SfExpander to your project, open the NuGet package manager in Visual Studio and search for Syncfusion.Maui.Expander and install it.
  3. Import the control namespace `Syncfusion.Maui.Expander` in XAML or C# code.
  4. Initialize the `SfExpander` control.